rgwan/ztg/TG-STRUCTURE.md

 * `Ganular Wavetable Synthesis`
 * `Waveguide Synthesis`
 * `Organ Synthesis`
+* `Virtual Analog synthesis`

 If the program includes Effect for all poly, we call it a EPDSP (Each Polyphony DSP) program.

 If the program includes Effect for just one channel, we call it a FDSP (Flexible DSP) program.

+The routing/mixing logic can create full-mesh connection between algorithm/effect inputs/outputs, by each polyphony or down mix into channel.

 Control chain
 -----------------------